 We love finding cute cafes during our travels… who doesn’t like pausing for some coffee and a pastry after a long day of sightseeing or shopping.
-When we found our self in the beautiful Galleria right across from the Duomo in Milan, we were looking for the famous Gucci café.
-Unfortunately it was closed for renovation and we stumbled upon another gem instead – Pasticceria Marchesi at Prada!
+When we found ourselves in the beautiful Galleria right across from the Duomo in Milan, we were looking for the famous Gucci café.
+Unfortunately, it was closed for renovation and we stumbled upon another gem instead – Pasticceria Marchesi at Prada!
 Pasticceria Marchesi is one of Milan’s iconic cafe’s founded almost 200 years ago and is famous for their top-quality salty and sweet delicacies.
 They have partnered with Prada and have a new café in Galleria Vittorio Emanuele II.
 We popped in for some cappuccino at this pretty place with pistachio interiors.

-Located the on the mezzanine floor of the Prada store, this beautiful café reinterprets the atmosphere and charm of their historic shop in Via Santa Maria alla Porta, with numerous arched windows with views of the beautiful frescoes and the precious mosaic floors of the gallery below.
+Located on the mezzanine floor of the Prada store, this beautiful café reinterprets the atmosphere and charm of their historic shop in Via Santa Maria alla Porta, with numerous arched windows with views of the beautiful frescoes and the precious mosaic floors of the gallery below.
 The refined interiors, consistent with the image and pastry tradition, reminiscent of the style and the original spirit of the historic shop in the new gallery space.
 Part of the store is dedicated to an elegant tea room, and serves breakfast, lunch, tea, coffee and evening aperitifs.

-Founded in the early 1900 by Angelo Marchesi, the café expanded its services to that of a proper bar serving coffee, refreshments and early evening cocktails in addition to its freshly baked pastries, cakes, cookies and candies.
+Founded in early 1900 by Angelo Marchesi, the café expanded its services to that of a proper bar serving coffee, refreshments and early evening cocktails in addition to its freshly baked pastries, cakes, cookies and candies.
 Today, the same café in Via Santa Maria alla Porta, 11/a is managed by Angelo Marchesi’s grandson (also named Angelo) together with his wife and two children.
 The family runs the business according to the café’s original principles, retaining its unique heritage while pushing it forward toward contemporary relevance.

 Pasticceria Marchesi eludes an atmosphere of elegance and is a place where fashion and patisserie meet.
 The espressos and cappuccino were good and the brioches were some of the best in town!
 The price is a little on the expensive side but the experience is something you will never forget!